sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 ### Contributions
 In this project, we integrate multiple linear programming solvers into an e-graph-based electronic design automation (EDA) tool.
 By using the [good_lp](https://github.com/rust-or/good_lp) library to implement an exact extractor in the [egg](https://github.com/egraphs-good/egg) library, the EDA tool and users of egg's exact extractor can run extraction with these solvers.
 We also evaluate the performance of the extractor in the EDA tool, which transforms designs specified in the verilog hardware description language into designs targetting FPGAs or ASICs.
+Our good\_lp-based exact extractor is [available](https://github.com/neel-patel-1/egg) and can be used by any projects using the egg library.

 ## Optimizing RTL using E-Graphs